 Does my child need to be of age by the beginning of the program?

-In Cumberland, Comox and Courtenay, children need to be of age by December 31st of their enrolment year, and in Campbell River, children enrolled in our Early Years Program must be 3 by September 1st and Forest Buds must be of age by December 31st.
+In Cumberland, Comox and Courtenay, children need to be of age by December 31st of their enrolment year, and in Campbell River, children must be of age on thier first day of the program.

 Is there a foul weather plan?